MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 > The calculator plugin respects your computers number format setting.
 Please be aware of the different decimal delimiters in different languages when searching.

 > [!WARNING]
 > There is a known issue that the comma sign used in some operations as delimiter between numbers gets interpreted as decimal delimiter.
-This happens if your number format setting in Windows is configured that you use comma decimal separator.
+This happens if your number format setting in Windows is configured to use the comma sign as decimal separator.

 The PowerToys Run calculator plugin supports the following operations: